Student Responsibilities Associated with Academic Accommodations

 Students Authorized for Alternate Format Textbooks

 - As soon as you are registered for classes, look up the required textbooks at the Binghamton University Official Bookstore.
 If your textbooks are not available on Bookshare.org, submit your Request for Textbooks in an Alternate Format to SSD.
-Alternate Format Books may take 6 to 8 weeks to obtain from the publisher.
+Alternate Format Books may take several weeks to obtain from the publisher.

 - Please review the following Options for Obtaining Textbooks in Alternate Format